-"A green tube cake made by altering a cake mix with pistachio pudding and green food coloring."
+This pistachio cake is a delightful green tube cake made by enhancing a boxed cake mix with pistachio pudding and green food coloring.

 I love this cake and make it often.
 Everyone at work loves it too.
 I frost it will a 16 oz container of Cool Whip mixed with a box of instant pistachio pudding and it is very moist and fabulous!
 I bake it in a bundt pan and it comes out perfect everytime.